Certified Alumni Directory

 About Katherine: Grief is a natural reaction to loss.
 We all experience grief in our lives.
 Unfortunately, in our mobile society, we sometimes find that we are alone on that journey.
 I will walk with you through your mourning, and support you in discovering the resources and resilience that are hidden in your sorrow.
 Together, we will tap into creative ways of moving forward to wholeness.
 From my experiences of grief, sudden and unexpected losses, I bring empathy and understanding, and know that each loss is unlike any other.
 I am an experienced facilitator and coach, having worked with men and women in many difficult life situations; prison and jail, homeless shelters, and people living in extreme poverty.
 My gift is hope, and deep listening skills.
 I look forward to sharing these with you.

-About Marie: As a certified Life Coach, Grief Coach and End-of-Life Coach, I help women find empowerment, agency, inner stability and grounding in difficult and troubled times of grief, in particular during separation and divorce.
-I also help people facing a terminal diagnosis prepare for their vision of a peaceful death as best as possible.
+About Marie: As a certified Grief Coach, End-of-Life Coach and ACC Life Coach, I help women find their sense of empowerment, agency, inner stability and grounding in difficult and troubled times of grief.
+In particular through the challenges of separation or divorce, infertility or pregnancy loss.

 Toronto, Ontario, Canada